Som3sh/Learning_UX/README.md

-## README for UXD Learning Journey Repository
+## UXD Learning Journey Repository

 Welcome to my UXD Learning Journey Repository!
 This repository is a living document of my path to becoming a proficient User Experience Designer (UXD).
 Here, I will be documenting my progress, reflections, and the resources I've utilized along the way.
 My goal is to secure a job in the field of UXD, focusing on User Research, Wireframing, Prototyping, Usability Testing, and Visual Design.
 <!--